jamessynge/TinyAlpacaServer/README.md

 1. Add the appropriate enumerators in src/constants.h to EDeviceType, EAscomMethod and/or EParameter, as appropriate.
-1. Add printing of the name of the constant in src/constants.cpp.
+1. Add printing of the name of the constant in src/constants.cpp (see make_enum_to_string.py).
 1. Add the string to be matched (e.g. "camera") to src/literals.inc.
 1. Add matching of the string in the appropriate method in match_literals.cc.
-1. If adding a new device type Xyz, add a new class XyzAdapter to src/device_type_adapters, derived from DeviceApiHandlerBase, which maps decoded ASCOM requests that are specific to Xyz devices to calls to virtual methods of XyzAdapter which can be overridden by a subclass of XyzAdapter (i.e. FooBarXyz, which interfaces with a FooBar device that is of general type Xyz).
+1. If adding a new device type Xyz, add a new class XyzAdapter to src/device_type_adapters, derived from DeviceImplBase, which maps decoded ASCOM requests that are specific to Xyz devices to calls to virtual methods of XyzAdapter which can be overridden by a subclass of XyzAdapter (i.e.
+    FooBarXyz, which interfaces with a FooBar device that is of general type Xyz).

 ### JSON Representation